What to Bring (and What Not to Bring)

 - Bed lifts

 - Furniture – most outside furniture, including desk chairs, futons, love seats, beanbag chairs, etc. are not permitted except as required for an approved medical accommodation.
-Students can also request an exception for outside furniture by speaking with the Director of Residence Life for their campus.
+Students can also request an exception for outside furniture by speaking with the University Director of Housing Operations.

 - Personal safety devices (pepper spray, “Tasers”, etc.)